The Midwest — Home Sweet Home

 On another hand, I knew I missed my college town of Columbia, MO the moment I moved out to Seattle, WA.
 Don’t get me wrong, the PNW has its perks, but finding quaint little coffee shops you can walk to without worrying about crime or paying $8 for a latte is near impossible out in this bustling West Coast city.

-And I’m totally not saying I would ever want to move back to COMO just for a cozy coffee shop or an affordable, crime-free downtown, but I definitely get nostalgic thinking about all the many restaurants, bars, clubs, and shops that my friends and I enjoyed quite thoroughly on the daily basis.
+And I’m totally not saying I would ever want to move back to COMO just for a cozy coffee shop or an affordable, crime-free (sort of) downtown, but I definitely get nostalgic thinking about all the many restaurants, bars, clubs, and shops that my friends and I enjoyed quite thoroughly on the daily basis.

 But enough said — hop in and enjoy the blog to discover my favorite places in the Midwest!